V4nnura/openvault/README.md

 # OpenVault

-OpenVault is a re-implementation of Fallout 1 Engine,the idea is to have more fidelity but also enhance with engine bugfixes, and some quality of life improvements, that works (mostly) hassle-free on multiple platforms.
+OpenVault is a re-implementation of Fallout 1 Engine, the idea is to have more fidelity but also enhance with engine bugfixes, and some quality of life improvements, that works (mostly) hassle-free on multiple platforms.

 ## Installation